jaejinchoi/FFP/fungi_tree_supplement/README.md

 ### Note
 Leaf IDs are NCBI TaxonIDs.
-Four leaf IDs start with 'M' or 'm' are randomied taxons used as a root (See, Materials and Methods).
+Four leaf IDs start with 'M' or 'm' are randomized taxons used as an outgroup (See, Materials and Methods).